 This toolkit is an all-encompassing document, providing practical information on how to prepare, survive and recover in the event of a disaster.
 It takes the reader through the steps for how to prepare for a disaster, encourages them to talk with their neighbours and local communities about being prepared, as well as provides a quick reference guide for the first aid procedures most commonly required in an emergency.
 Finally, the resource takes readers through the often forgotten ‘recovery stage’ following a disaster.Download

 Effective mentoring focuses on the needs of the mentee, fosters caring and supportive relationships, encourages mentees to develop to their full potential and develops active community partnerships (Mentoring Australia, 2011).

-Do you often wonder who the Australian Youth Advisory Network is?
-Here is a handy one page resources that you can share with your colleges and friends to explain who the Australia Youth Advisory Network is.
+Do you often wonder what the St John Australian Youth Advisory Network is?
+Here is a handy one page resource that you can share with your colleges and friends to explain what the St John Australia Youth Advisory Network is and does.